How do I ingest and visualize the AWS Cost and Usage Report (CUR) into Amazon QuickSight?

 8. In the Upload a Manifest field, choose Upload, or enter the URL of your AWS Cost and Usage Report manifest file like this:

 Replace the following variables to indicate the S3 folder and JSON file that you created in Step 1:

 awscostusagereport-quicksight: Your S3 bucket

 20200601-20200701: The date range of your CUR Report

-10. After you create the new data set, choose Visualize to display all the data fields in your AWS Cost & Usage Report.
-For more information about the CUR data field definitions, see the Cost and Usage Report data dictionary.
+10. After you create the new dataset, choose Visualize to display all the data fields in your AWS Cost and Usage Report.
+For more information about the CUR data field definitions, see the Data dictionary.

 If you can't find the QuickSight folder under your S3 bucket, try the following: